 A recruitment agency will invest more time getting to know your company to find candidates with suitable skills.
 In most cases, they aim to provide candidates for long-term employment and offer several employment options:

-There are times when companies need short-term workers with special skills.
-In these cases, it makes sense to work with a recruitment firm that will assess and measure potential candidates’ qualifications.
+• Contract workers: There are times when companies need short-term workers with special skills.
+In these cases, it makes sense to work with recruiting firms that will assess and measure potential candidates’ qualifications.
 This might be a firm that deals with only contract placements, or one like Hiregy that offers contract, contract-to-hire, and direct-hire options.

-Growing companies may need support yet aren’t quite ready to add a position to the payroll.
-For example, they may be growing to the point that they need to bring in an HR manager.
-But, their revenues may be fluctuating, putting a full-time hire out of reach.
+• Contract-to-hire: Many growing companies may need support but aren’t quite ready to add a position to the payroll.
+For example, they may be growing to the point that they need to bring in a human-resources manager, but their revenues may be fluctuating, putting a full-time hire out of reach.
 In these cases, it makes sense to look for a contract hire that could potentially move into a full-time role.
 When you need a hire of this kind, it helps to work with a partner with a deep Rolodex of contacts.
-For example, Hiregy has relationships with experienced professionals in HR, banking, real estate and other industries.
+For example, Hiregy has relationships with experienced professionals in many different industries.
 The result is that we can quickly identify qualified prospects that are available for contract positions.

-Companies that need to replace departing employees or boost their workforce have several options for recruiting partners.
+• Full-time hires: Companies that need to replace departing employees or boost their workforce have several options for recruiting partners.
 Some placement firms focus on entry-level roles that are a good fit for recent grads and younger workers.
-Others specialize in specific industries, such as finance or HR, or some agencies assist with attracting C-suite leaders with specific management or strategic experience.
+Others specialize in specific specialties, such as finance or human resources, or some agencies assist with attracting C-suite leaders with specific management or strategic experience.

-Recruiting and executive search firms are a good fit for companies that need more specialized skills, and want to hire workers that are a good fit for the company culture.
-So what do a recruitment firm and executive placement agency do differently than a temp agency?
+Recruiting and executive search firms are a good fit for companies that need more specialized skills and want to hire workers that are a good fit for the company culture.
+What do a recruiting firm and executive placement agency do differently than a temp agency?

 • They learn as much as possible about their clients’ businesses to ensure they find candidates that are a good fit for the position and the company culture.